SURF Application Information

 The narrative proposal should be written as to be read by reviewers that a scientist specializing in a field outside of biology can understand.
 It must outline what you plan to do, and why it will be useful.
 The outline consists of theoretical background and experimental techniques, how the work fits into the flow of the research in the field, and a work plan for the project.
 Review the Project Narrative Guidelines (add link to narrative guidelines) to make sure you include all of the necessary components.
 Applicants must identify and contact a faculty member who will serve as a mentor on the proposed project.
 For a list of potential SURF mentors, see Faculty Mentors.

 Each letter must be submitted with the application in sealed envelopes signed across the seal by the person who wrote the letter.
 WCSU students must submit two confidential letters (at least one from a faculty member).
 The second may be from a coach, employer, or other non-family member.
 Visiting (non-WCSU) students must submit two confidential letters from faculty (at least one in the relevant discipline)

 Your prospective WCSU mentor will complete a separate evaluation and should not write a letter of recommendation.

 Applicants must submit an unofficial transcript at time of application.
 If an award is offered, you will be asked to have an official transcript mailed in a sealed envelope from the records office at your college or university.

 Applications will be reviewed by a committee composed of WCSU science faculty (biologists and scientists in other fields).
 See the Criteria for Evaluating SURF Applications.

-Awards will be announced on April 15.
+Awards will be announced by April 15 of the application year.
 Students will receive e-mail notification of the outcome of their applications and instructions and forms required to accept the award.